Why Your Organisation Can’t Decide

 6. The Deciding Phase Was Always Pointing Here

 You cannot decide your way out of the inability to decide.
 At some point the talking has to become a thing with edges, handed to people who will build it and find out, against reality, whether the decision was any good.
-That handover is the next phase, and the next problem.
+That is the next question, and the next problem.

 I write about the industry and its approach in general.
 None of the opinions or examples in my articles necessarily relate to present or past employers.
 I draw on conversations with many practitioners and all views are my own.